 - Be wary of any connections made through internet dating schemes or chat rooms.

-- If you suspect you are being extorted by a police officer or other local official, offer to walk with them to the nearest police station, where you can verify their identity and their demands.
+- If you suspect you're being extorted by a police officer or other local official, offer to walk with them to the nearest police station, where you can verify their identity and their demands.

-Kidnapping for political purposes, ransom and retribution is common in the Northern Caucasus, such as Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria and Karachay-Cherkessia.
+Kidnapping for political purposes, ransom and retribution is common in parts of the Northern Caucasus, such as Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria and Karachay-Cherkessia.
 In the past, foreigners have been targeted.
-The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
+The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.

 Safety and security before planning any local travel.

-If, despite our advice not to travel there for security reasons, you decide to go Chechnya or one of several other places in the North Caucasus, you'll need to first get permission from the Russian Ministry of Internal Affairs.
+If, despite our advice not to travel there for security reasons, you decide to go to Chechnya or one of several other places in the North Caucasus, you must first get permission from the Russian Ministry of Internal Affairs.

-Several other areas of Russia, especially in Siberia and the Russian Far East, are also designated 'closed' areas.
+Several other areas of Russia, especially in Siberia and the Russian Far East, are also 'closed' areas.
 Foreigners require government permission to enter 'closed' areas.
-If government permission is required or if you're not sure whether permission is required, contact the Ministry of Interior before committing to travel.
+If government permission is required or if you're not sure whether permission is required, contact the Russian Ministry of Internal Affairs before committing to travel.

-Road users often drive dangerously and erratically.
+Drivers are often dangerous and erratic.
 Ice and snow make driving in winter especially hazardous.
 Road conditions can be poor in rural areas.

 The blood alcohol limit for drivers is zero.

-Some taxis may appear to be official but are not licenced by local authorities.
-There are reports of extortion and robbery of passengers in unauthorised taxis.
+Some taxis appear official but aren't licensed by local authorities.
+There are reports of extortion and robbery in unauthorised taxis.
 Official taxis can be booked by phone, at major hotels and from inside airports.